Scorpio Jr.: Los Talibanes (2002–2004)

-While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr. became known as Los Talibanes (The Taleban).
+While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr. became known as Los Talibanes (the Taliban).
 As part of their image change, all three wrestlers began wearing Bedouin robes and headdresses to the ring, pretending to be part of the terrorist group.
 The feud with Shocker and his group continued over the following years, including several multi-man Lucha de Apuestas matches.
 On August 1, 2003 El Terrible defeated Bestia Salvaje in a domo de la muerte steel cage match that also included the other members of Los Talibanes and Los Guapos.
 The feud culminated in another six-way Lucha de Apuestas match on September 24, 2004, ending with Shocker pinning Bestia Salvaje, forcing him to have his hair shaved off afterwards.

-Independent circuit (2005–)
+Independent circuit (2005–2024)

 When Scorpio Jr. and Zumbido left CMLL to join Asistencia Asesoría y Administración (AAA) he formed Los Guapos in AAA as well.
 When Scorpio Jr. left AAA in 2008 the Los Guapos remained in AAA and Scorpio Jr. disassociated himself with the group.
 After leaving AAA Scorpio Jr. joined International Wrestling Revolution Group (IWRG) where he won their annual Rey del Ring tournament in 2008.
 He also teamed up with Ricky Cruzz to win the IWRG Intercontinental Tag Team Championship from Los Junior Capos (Hijo de Cien Caras and Hijo de Máscara Año 2000) in the summer of 2009.

-Personal life
+Personal life and death

-Núñez is the father of two teenage boys, both of whom are Olympic style wrestlers.
-Núñez does not want his boys to follow in his footsteps and become professional wrestlers, just like his father did not initially want him to become a professional wrestler.
+Núñez was the father of two teenage boys, both of whom are Olympic style wrestlers.
+Núñez did not want his boys to follow in his footsteps and become professional wrestlers, just like his father did not initially want him to become a professional wrestler.

+Núñez died on November 7, 2024, at the age of 58.